nemosharma6/bigdata-schoolwork/src/main/python/results.md

 Number of iterations: 100
 Alpha parameter: 0.2
+Accuracy: 65%

+### Random Forest Classifier

+Number of trees: 40
+Max depth: 4
+Accuracy: 21%

 ### Note:

 Initial accuracy of 40 % was improved to 70 % by increasing the training data set from 4000 articles to 15000 articles.
 Therefore, further increasing the dataset would surely help in creating a better trained model.

+In case of Random Forest Classifier, due to memory limitations I could only attain an accuracy of 21% for 7000 articles.